AbieFund/abie-archive/CONTRACT.md

 * You can become a `delegate`
 * You can choose a `delegate`
 * You can switch `delegate`
-* You can switch to direct democracy
+* You can vote directly

 ## Timing